President of the Center for American Progress, Counselor to the Center for American Progress Action Fund

 Expertise: Health care, domestic policy

-Tanden previously served as senior advisor for health reform at the Department of Health and Human Services, advising Secretary Kathleen Sebelius and working on President Barack Obama’s health reform team in the White House to pass the bill.
-In that role, she developed policies around reform and worked with Congress on particular provisions of the legislation.
+Tanden previously served as senior advisor for health reform at the Department of Health and Human Services, advising Secretary Kathleen Sebelius and working on President Barack Obama’s health reform team in the White House.
+In that role, she developed policies around reform and worked with Congress and stakeholders on particular provisions of the legislation.

 Before the presidential campaign, Tanden was Senior Vice President for Academic Affairs at CAP.
-She was one of the first senior staff members at the Center, joining as Senior Vice President for Domestic Policy when CAP first opened its doors.
-In between, Tanden was legislative director for Sen. Clinton, where she oversaw all policy in the Senate office.
-In 2000 she was Hillary Clinton’s deputy campaign manager and issues director for her Senate campaign in New York.
+Prior to that, she was one of the first senior staff members at the Center, joining as Senior Vice President for Domestic Policy when CAP first opened its doors.
+In between, Tanden was legislative director for Sen. Clinton, where she oversaw all policy and legislation in the Senate office.
+In 2000, she was Hillary Clinton’s deputy campaign manager and issues director for her Senate campaign in New York.
 Tanden also served as associate director for domestic policy in the Clinton White House and senior policy advisor to the first lady.

-Tanden currently has a regular column for The New Republic online and has appeared on NBC’s “Meet the Press,” ABC’s “This Week,” “The NewsHour with Jim Lehrer,” MSNBC, CNN, and Fox.
-She was recently named one of the “Most Influential Women in Washington” by National Journal and received the India Abroad Publisher’s Award for Excellence in 2011.
+Tanden has appeared on NBC’s “Meet the Press,” ABC’s “This Week,” CBS’s “Face the Nation,” “PBS NewsHour,” MSNBC, CNN, and Fox.
+She was named one of the “Most Influential Women in Washington” by National Journal and received the India Abroad Publisher’s Award for Excellence in 2011.
+Tanden was recently recognized as one of Fortune magazine’s “Most Powerful Women in Politics.”
 She received her bachelor of science from UCLA and her law degree from Yale Law School.